 Reavis High School supports transgender, nonbinary, and gender nonconforming students.
-For parents and students in need of support, or to file a complaint, contact The Reavis LGBTQ+ Support Liaison, Mike Kovacs: mkovacs@d220.org or (708) 599-7200 ext.
-587. Resources can be found on the Reavis High School website.
+For parents and students in need of support, or to file a complaint, contact The Reavis LGBTQ+ Support Liaison, Bea Mask bmask@d220.org or (708) 599-7200 ext 590.
+Resources can be found on the Reavis High School website under Student Services, Behavioral Health Team then click on mental health and social-emotional resources.